oat431/Personal_Minecraft_server/README.md

 my personal recommendation is Azure Virtual machine 8 Gbs and picks the nearest region of you (I choose Singapore)

-Now it on 1.17.1 paper server launcher
+Now it on 1.17.1 Tuinity server launcher